nautes-labs/website/src/en/guide/user-guide/cluster.md

       -H 'Authorization: Bearer xxxxxxxxxxxxxxxxxxxx'
 ```

+### Execute host cluster deletion request

-4. Use the curl command or other tools to execute the API request.
+Use the curl command or other tools to execute the API request.
 After the request is successful, the host cluster and the cluster resource file in the tenant configuration repository will be deleted.

+After the request is successful, the cluster resource file in the tenant configuration repository will be deleted, and the host cluster will be cleaned up.

 > If your account is a member of the tenant configuration repository and has write permission to the `main` branch, you can delete runtime clusters.